alloc/alien-rpc/packages/service/readme.md

 The `paginate` function takes two arguments:

 - `route`: A reference to the current route (via `this`) or another route (by the identifier you exported it with)
-- `links`: An object with the `prev` and `next` pagination links, which must provide an object containing search parameters for the next/previous set of results
+- `links`: An object with the `prev` and `next` pagination links, which must provide an object containing path parameters and/or search parameters for the next/previous set of results

 You _must_ return the `paginate` function's result from your route handler.